II. USING ANTIBIOTICS AND CHEMICAL AGENTS TO CONTROL BACTERIA

 - Direct selection refers to the selection of antibiotic resistant pathogens at the site of infection.

 - Indirect selection is the selection of antibiotic-resistant normal floras within an individual anytime an antibiotic is given.
-At a later date, these resistant normal floras may transfer resistance genes to pathogens that enter the body.
+At a later date, these resistant normal flora may transfer resistance genes to pathogens that enter the body.
 In addition, these resistant normal flora may be transmitted from person to person through such means as the fecal-oral route or through respiratory secretions.

-As an example, many gram-negative bacteria possess R (Resistance) plasmids (def) that have genes (def) coding for multiple antibiotic resistance through the mechanisms stated above, as well as transfer genes coding for a conjugation (sex) pilus (see Figs. 7-10).
+As an example, many Gram-negative bacteria possess R (Resistance) plasmids (def) that have genes (def) coding for multiple antibiotic resistance through the mechanisms stated above, as well as transfer genes coding for a conjugation (sex) pilus (see Figs. 10A-10F).
 It is possible for R-plasmids to accumulate transposons (def) to increase bacterial resistance.
 Such an organism can conjugate with other bacteria and transfer to them an R plasmid.
 E. coli, Proteus, Serratia, Enterobacter, Salmonella, Shigella, and Pseudomonas are bacteria that frequently have R-factor plasmids.

 In addition to plasmids, conjugative transposons also frequently transmit antibiotic resistance from one bacterium to another.
 Conjugative transposons (def), like conjugative plasmids, carry the genes that enable mating pairs to form for conjugation.
 Therefore, conjugative transposons also enable mobilizable plasmids and nonconjugative transposons to be transferred to a recipient bacterium during conjugation.